JamesLavin/jimmy_jukebox/README.markdown

 ## DESCRIPTION

-JimmyJukebox enables you to: 1) Play your music; and, 2) Download wonderful old jazz and classical music
+JimmyJukebox enables you to: 1) Download wonderful old jazz and classical music; and, 2) Play it and your other music.

 JimmyJukebox plays MP3/OGG songs in random order.
 You can pause/unpause a playing song, skip a song, or quit.
 By default, JimmyJukebox will play all .mp3 and .ogg files in your `~/Music` directory tree (including subdirectories).
 You can specify a different top music directory by passing a directory name as a command line parameter (example: `play_jukebox ~/Music/JAZZ`).
 Or you can pass the name of a text file containing a list of directory names.